Anti-Black Racism Resources

 The wave of protests across the US and Canada, which have gained support from people of all creeds and colours around the globe, have made it clear that the police brutality disproportionately impacting Black, Indigenous Americans and Canadians is out of hand.
 Businesses have also demonstrated their support by distancing themselves from such systemic abuse and violence by way of statements and pledges.

 However, this racialized violence is not isolated to the streets and disturbing videos of “police brutality” — it’s happening within the walls of our businesses.
-This “corporate brutality” may be more systemic and covert in nature but the end results are similar: People are injured, abused, damaged, and/or destroyed.
+This “corporate brutality” may be more systemic and covert in nature but the end results are similar: people are injured, abused, damaged, and/or destroyed.

 Notes: